adi3009/job-sequence/README.md

-# Order jobs in dependency order
+# Arrange jobs in dependency order

-Given a list of jobs the program orders jobs in their dependency order.
+Given a list of jobs the program arranges jobs in their dependency order.

 e.g.